ARCHIVED-mean-stack/session-5/README.md

 See `other/simple-module`

-Save `app.module.js` into a newly created gallery folder and link it into the main html file:
+Save `app.module.js` into a newly created public/gallery folder and link it into the main html file:

 ```js
 // Define the module
 angular.module('galleryApp', []);
 ```

-Save the existing scripts file into the gallery folder as `gallery-list.component.js`, edit the html to point to it and delete the js folder.
+Save the existing scripts file into the gallery folder as `gallery-list.component.js`, edit the html to point to it and (optionally) delete the js folder.

+In the component js file:

 ```js
 angular.module('galleryApp').component('imgList', {